-Why is Succession So Important?
+Why is Succession Planning So Important?

-Why should you think about succession?
+Why should you think about succession planning?
 Why is it important?
 Let’s go back and talk about the evolution of CEO behaviors regarding how they engage with the company.
 In the beginning, you are a player, maybe only a player in the early stages of your company.
-But as you grow, many CEOs move from strictly player, top salesperson, top accounting person, marketing person, engineering person, and whatever happens to be your gift.
+But as you grow, many CEOs transition from strictly player, top salesperson, top accounting person, marketing person, engineering person, and whatever happens to be your gift.
 So, they retain the player job and the CEO job.
 And that’s pretty typical.
 One of the critical interventions we do when we first start working with somebody is to look at their time.
 Specifically, whether they are doing the CEO job or are you doing the “And” job – which is CEO and whatever your original functional role was, or potentially two or three of them.
 A complete CEO job is where I’ve got people doing all the functional roles.
 I’m able to provide oversight and figure out what’s next strategy, partnerships, acquisitions, and more significant moves to change the company’s performance.
 Then you might envision a move to chair at some point with the CEO or president running your business.
 And then the ultimate evolution is to the owner, where the company is an asset in your portfolio.

-The first thing to realize when you’re contemplating succession is that the strategic context of the business dictates the best succession candidates.
+The first thing to realize when you’re succession planning is that the strategic context of the business dictates the best succession candidates.
 What does that mean?
 There are a couple of relevant factors.
 First, how is the company performing?
 Is it performing pretty well and growing?
 That’s one position.
 If the business is not performing well – it’s struggling, it’s got cost issues, or it’s not really where it needs to be, that’s a different issue.
 Or it could be that the market has shifted, and strategically, the business will have to make a step function change to be successful.

 86% of all CEOs come from the inside.
 Odds are your successor works for you right now or will at the point you start thinking about this.
 They are ideal when the business is performing.
 In other words, if I want more of the same, get somebody from inside because they know the business, they know what we’ve been doing.
 They know the playbook and don’t need dramatic change.
 An insider will generally be better at this type of incrementalism.
 When things are going well, you want an insider.